aklivity/zilla/README.md

 - **[Contact Us](https://www.aklivity.io/contact):** Submit non-techinal questions and inquires.

 ## <a name="how-zilla-works"> How Zilla Works
-Inside Zilla, every protocol, whether it is `TCP`, `TLS`, `HTTP`, `Kafka`, `gRPC`, etc., is treated as a stream, so mediating between protocols mainly simplifies to mapping protocol-specific metadata.
+Inside Zilla, every protocol, whether it is `TCP`, `TLS`, `HTTP`, `Kafka`, `gRPC`, etc., is treated as a stream, so mediating between protocols simplifies to mapping protocol-specific metadata.

 Zilla’s declarative configuration defines a routed graph of protocol decoders, transformers, encoders and caches that combine to provide a secure and stateless API entry point into an event-driven architecture.
 This “routed graph” can be visualized and maintained with the help of the [Zilla VS Code extension](https://docs.aklivity.io/zilla/latest/reference/vscode/).